Women in the military: Yugoslav Partisans

-In addition to the U.S. military women who served in Vietnam, an unknown number of female civilians willingly gave their services on Vietnamese soil during the conflict.
-Many of them worked on behalf of the American Red Cross, Army Special Services, United Service Organizations (USO), Peace Corps, and various religious groups such as Catholic Relief Services.

-Other American women traveled to Vietnam as foreign correspondents for news organizations, including Georgette "Dickey" Chappelle, a writer for the National Observer who was killed by a mine while on patrol with U.S. Marines outside Chu Lai in November 1965.
-According to the Vietnam Women's Memorial Foundation, 59 female civilians died during the conflict.
+Jewish Parachutists of Mandate Palestine

+The Jewish Parachutists of Mandate Palestine were a group of 250 Jewish men and women from the Yishuv communities in Mandatory Palestine.
+The group members would go to missions run by British organisations MI9 and the Special Operations Executive (SOE) involving parachuting into German-occupied Europe.
+The group had both women and men, and one of the most known members were Chana Senesh and Haviva Reik whom were subsequently executed.

+History by country

 Democratic Republic of the Congo

 The Democratic Republic of the Congo began training an initial 150 women as para-commandos for the Armée Nationale Congolaise in 1967.
 Many more were trained subsequently, over a period of years.
 The women received parachute and weapons training, although it is unclear to what extent they were actually integrated into the combat units of the Congo.

 Eritrea

 In 1999, the BBC reported that about a quarter of the Eritrean soldiers in the Eritrean–Ethiopian War were women.